buddyfavors/autorenter-nodeexpress-api/readme.md

 ## Development Environment Setup ##

+`docker-compose up`

 ## Browse the App

-After performing a build you should be able to run the application by browsing to `http://localhost:XXXX/`.
-You can see the API running at `http://localhost:XXXX/api`.
+After performing a build you should be able to run the application by browsing to `http://{docker_ip}:XXXX/`.